In a massive, coordinated effort, federal agents raided illegal bookmaking operations throughout the U.S. with ties to organized crime.

 On December 12, 1970, Federal Bureau of Investigation (FBI) and Internal Revenue Service (IRS) agents struck in 11 states and 26 cities, including Las Vegas, Los Angeles, New York, Detroit, Miami Beach, six in Ohio and five in Georgia.
 The feds served 160 search warrants and made 27 arrests.

-In Nevada, the Feds targeted Caesars Palace and the Rose Bowl Sports Book in Sin City.
+In Nevada, the feds targeted Caesars Palace and the Rose Bowl Sports Book, both in Sin City.
 The following men were arrested, among others, for allegedly running an illegal sports book, in connection with the nation’s top bookmakers, between Palm Springs, California and Las Vegas.
 They were charged with violating interstate gambling laws.

 • Frank “Lefty” Rosenthal, Rose Bowl Sports Book manager and alleged Chicago Outfit member

 • Jerome Zarowitz, former Caesars Palace casino manager and reputed mob associate in partnership with the New York Genovese and Boston Patriarca crime families